Types of Social Media Campaigns

 Creating your event is just the first step, next you need to find people to actually attend your event.
 We recommend creating your event page on Facebook at least one month prior to your event starting.
 Additionally, just because your event is hosted on Facebook doesn’t mean that Facebook is the only place you should promote your event.
 One of our best places to promote your event is in your Instagram Story and Highlights, especially if you have over 10,000 followers and can link in your story.

 Your story and highlight will also be a fun place to share live photos and videos as your event is happening!
 Another crucial place to promote your event is in your email newsletter.
 Your email list is full of customers from all over that may be interested in attending your event!
-It’s a great place to bring overall awareness.
+It’s a great place to bring overall brand awareness.
 If you’re worried that your event won’t interest your non-local newsletter members, then simply create a filter to only promote the event to your local audience!